 All in all the Canon imageCLASS MF264dw is the perfect all-rounder for mainly small offices but can also be utilized at bigger offices as it has many options and features at its disposal.
 You get way more features than similar printers at similar prices and you also get multipurpose capacity.
 This is one of the most effective products in the market today.
 This is sure to deliver excellent results and last a long time as we have come to expect from Cannon.

 - Color prints are of relatively high quality

 Connectivity: Wired, Ethernet, WiFi | Printing Speed: 25 ppm | Duplex Scanning: Yes | Duplex Printing: Yes | Cartridge Type: HP 415X Toner

-Like many colour printers, the M479FDW also features a resolution of 600 x 600 dpi.
+Like many color printers, the M479FDW also features a resolution of 600 x 600 dpi.
 We’ve already talked about this resolution and you will know by now that the 600×600 dpi resolution like in the mid-range.
 It’ll get the job done.
 The rated printing and copying speeds of this printer are 25 ppm.
 The HP M479FDW comes with wireless connectivity and has mobile printing over Apple AirPrint, HP ePrint and direct WiFi prints enabled.
-A turn off for this printer is its high and bloated running costs.
-At 3.2 cents for black and white and 16.3 cents for coloured, it can end up costing you a lot.
+A turn-off for this printer is its high and bloated running costs.
+At 3.2 cents for black and white and 16.3 cents for colored, it can end up costing you a lot.
 And this too if you opt for HP’s recyclable program.

-The M479FDW is a solid option for those who are willing to pay those extra bucks in favour of a good-looking and more compact office accessory.
-With probably the cleanest text and high graphics quality, paired with a solid printing speed the M479FDW is a favourable option, but probably not the most cost-effective one.
+The M479FDW is a solid option for those who are willing to pay those extra bucks in favor of a good-looking and more compact office accessory.
+With probably the cleanest text and high graphics quality, paired with a solid printing speed the M479FDW is a favorable option, but probably not the most cost-effective one.